T-Sakabe/irt-hyperparameter-transfer/README.md

 # irt-hyperparameter-transfer

-This repository provides the implementation and data for the paper:
+This repository provides the code and data for the paper:

 **"Hyperparameter Transfer Using Item Response Theory"**